JMDelisle/Exsm3944/README.md

 -Pretty much completed for the most part other than some css I will be getting done.
+-Added some css to look a bit better than just plain white and I don't think it's too bright but comment if it is.

 **Big shout out to Mark and Arv for helping me where was needed!
 Thank you!**